URLocalVegan/URLocalVegan/README.md

 ### Hi there 👋

 - 🔭 The author is a graduate student at Boston University, pursuing a Master’s degree in Applied Business Analytics.
+They also have a B.S. in Corporate Communications from Valley City State University
-- 🌱 They are passionate about data science for small businesses and are currently studying relational and non-relational databases, data collection, manipulation, and tidying, data visualization, API building, R, Python, statistical analysis of data, and data mining.
+- 🌱 They are passionate about data science projects focused on environmental sustainablity and civic engagement.
+- 🔢 Data Analysis Skills
+        - data wrangling
+        - data visualization
+        - APIs
+        - R
+        - Python
+        - ML/AI Statistical Analysis
+- 🗣️ Soft Skills
+        - Team Collaborator
+        - Effective Communicator
+        - Critical Thinking
+        - Inclusive and Tolorate of Other People
+        - Passion for Problem Solving
+        - Intellectual Curiosity
+        - Business Sense
-- 👯 The author is keen on collaborating with other professionals, both inside and outside the data science field, especially at the intersection of analytics and small businesses.
+- 👯 The author is keen on collaborating with other professionals, both inside and outside the data science field.
 - 🤔 They are looking forward to learning from others’ perspectives and shared knowledge.
 - 💬 Ask me about anything...
 Let's Chat!
 - 📫 How to reach me: www.linkedin.com/in/garyalanhopkins